I’m going to show you how to travel First Class even on airlines that don’t offer it.

 Even if you pull off an epic fail on the insider tips I’ve given you, the last secret ensures (most) all will be forgiven and you will be treated like the first class star you are.

-Tune into my next and last post of Secrets Flight Attendants Know: Secret Codes
+Tune into my next and last post of Secrets Flight Attendants Know: The Secret Handshake

 See you then!